Everyday AI: beyond spell check, how Google Docs is smart enough to correct grammar

 Before we could train models, we needed to define “correct” and "incorrect” grammar.
 What better way to do so than to consult the experts?
 Our engineers worked with a collection of computational and analytical linguists, with specialties ranging from sociology to machine learning.
 This group supports a host of linguistic projects at Google and helps bridge the gap between how humans and machines process language (and not just in English—they support over 40 languages and counting).

 For several months, these linguists reviewed thousands of grammar samples to help us refine machine translation models, from classic cases like “there” versus “their” versus “they’re,” to more complex rules involving prepositions and verb tenses.
 Each sample received close attention—three linguists reviewed each case to identify common patterns and make corrections.
-The third linguist served as the “tie breaker” in case of disagreement (which happened a quarter of the time).
+The third linguist served as the “tie-breaker” in case of disagreement (which happened a quarter of the time).

 Once we identified the samples, we then fed them into statistical learning algorithms—along with “correct” text gathered from high-quality web sources (billions of words!)—to help us predict outcomes using stats like the frequency at which we’ve seen a specific correction occur.
 This process helped us build a basic spelling and grammar correction model.

 We iterated over these models by rolling them out to a small portion of people who use Docs, and then refined them based on user feedback and interactions.
 For example, in earlier models of grammar suggestions, we received feedback that suggestions for verb tenses and the correct singular or plural form of a noun or verb were inaccurate.
 We’ve since adjusted the model to solve for these specific issues, resulting in more precise suggestions.
+And we are also committed to actively researching unintended bias and ways we can avoid them in our products.
+As language understanding models use billions of common phrases and sentences to automatically learn about the world, they can also reflect human cognitive biases.
+Being aware of this is a good start, and we have ongoing work underway on how to address.

 Better grammar.
 No ifs, ands or buts.

-So if you’ve ever asked yourself “how does it know what to suggest when I write in Google Docs,” these grammar suggestion models are the answer.
+So if you’ve ever asked yourself “how does it know what to suggest when I write in Google Docs?” these grammar suggestion models are the answer.
 They’re working in the background to analyze your sentence structure, and the semantics of your sentence, to help you find mistakes or inconsistencies.
 With the help of machine translation, here are some mistakes that Docs can help you catch:

 Evolving grammar suggestions, just like language